refinedev/refine/documentation/tutorial/next-steps/cli/react-router/index.md

 ## Installation

-The installation of the CLI package is straightforward.
-We'll use the below command to install the CLI package:
+At the beginning of the tutorial, we've already installed the `@refinedev/cli` but if you've missed this step, you can use the below command to install it easily:

 <InstallPackagesCommand args="@refinedev/cli" />

 ## Using Runners

-After we've installed the CLI package, we can hand over the essential scripts of our application to the CLI.
-The CLI package provides a set of commands to start the development server, build the application for production and run the preview server.

-Try to update your `package.json` file with the following scripts:
+We've already handed over our runners to the CLI's runners, our `package.json` file's scripts should look like the below:

 ```json title="package.json"
 {